Disclaimer

 "No wonder you look like a recovering anorexic," Tom sniggered.

-"What's that suppose to mean?"
+"What's that supposed to mean?"
 Jessie asked.

 Chakotay shook his head.
 "Tuvok, Tom, Danny, you're all with me."